awslabs/containers-cost-allocation-dashboard/terraform/terraform-aws-cca/README.md

 In this case, this is how the `k8s_labels` and `k8s_annotations` variables will look like:

     k8s_labels      = ["a", "b", "c", "f", "g"] # Optionally, add K8s labels you'd like to be present in the dataset k8s_annotations = ["1", "2", "3", "5", "6"] # Optionally, add K8s annotations you'd like to be present in the dataset

 3. From the root directory, run `terraform apply`.
 Terraform will output the new list of labels and annotations when the deployment is completed.
+4. Save and publish the dataset by following the ["Save and Publish the Dashboard" section in the DEPLOYMENT.md file](../../DEPLOYMENT.md/.#save-and-publish-the-dashboard)

 **_Note about annotations:_**